"The destructive power of complacency."

 147% annual increase in associated losses from Ransomware attacks.

-Please SCROLL DOWN for "8 Tips to prevent ransomware attacks using Veeam."
+Please SCROLL DOWN for "Ten tips to prevent ransomware attacks using Veeam."

 "Ransomware works by encrypting user's files through asymmetric encryption methods.
 The attacker then demands money in exchange for decrypting the files.
 There are several ways ransomware can attack and encrypt files, with varying degrees of complexity."